Hosted by nat geo photographer stefano unterthiner

 Growing up in the mountains of Northwest Italy, Stefano Unterthiner began serious photography at the age of 17, went on to study zoology and, in the fall of 2000, obtained a Ph.D. from the University of Aberdeen (Scotland).
 After completing his studies, Stefano returned to Italy and began his career as a zoologist.
 But his camera was always at his side, and it was not long before his hobby turned into an all-consuming lifestyle and profession.

-His first award was in 2000, when Unterthiner won the prestigious Mario Pastore prize for best Italian ‘Young Environmental Journalist’.
-Unterthiner now travels around the world in search of new subjects for his photo stories.
-He specialises in telling the life stories of animals, living in close contact with his chosen species for long periods.
-He also has a strong commitment to wildlife conservation and environmental issues, with a particular interest in human-wildlife conflict and coexistence.
+Unterthiner specialises in telling the life stories of wildlife, living in close contact with his chosen species for long periods.
+He also has a strong commitment to nature conservation and environmental issues, with a particular interest in human-wildlife conflict and coexistence.

 This photo tour and itinerary will be planned in accordance with prevailing weather and ice conditions.
 The ice is retreating fast at this time of the year and we will have more and more open sea.
 We will sail as far north up to the drift ice.